What is Fat Transfer (Fat Grafting)?

 Fat Transfer Procedure

 If needed, the fat transfer procedure can be repeated to further improve these areas over time.
 Since most people want to avoid looking “overdone”, Dr. Fante is careful to achieve a natural appearance.
+Facial fat grafting can be safely performed in an ambulatory surgery center (ASC) or in our office surgery procedure room.
+This depends on the person’s health and the types of concomitant surgery that are planned.

 Fat Transfer Recovery